meltano/meltano/docs/src/_getting-started/meltano-at-a-glance.md

 to add the schedule.
 Meltano also provides commands to start an Airflow instance to execute on these schedules.
 You can find out more about it in the [Orchestrate Data Section](https://docs.meltano.com/guide/orchestration).

 ### Adding Additional Steps
 Need to add additional steps to your data pipeline?
-Here's a complete setup also pulling in superset as visualization tool.
+Here's a complete setup also pulling in Superset as visualization tool.

 <iframe width="800" height="632" src="https://www.youtube.com/embed/sL3RvXZOTvE" title="From 0 to DataOps - Meltano 2.0 Speedrun Demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>